National Policy on Education: 1986

 In 1986, the government led by Rajiv Gandhi introduced a new National Policy on Education.
-The new policy called for "special emphasis on the removal of disparities and to equalise educational opportunity," especially for Indian women, Scheduled Tribes (ST) and the Scheduled Caste (SC) communities.
+The policy called for "special emphasis on the removal of disparities and to equalise educational opportunity," especially for Indian women, Scheduled Tribes (ST) and the Scheduled Caste (SC) communities.
 To achieve such a social integration, the policy called for expanding scholarships, adult education, recruiting more teachers from the SCs, incentives for poor families to send their children to school regularly, development of new institutions and providing housing and services.
 The NPE called for a "child-centred approach" in primary education, and launched "Operation Blackboard" to improve primary schools nationwide.
 The policy expanded the open university system with the Indira Gandhi National Open University, which had been created in 1985.
 The policy also called for the creation of the "rural university" model, based on the philosophy of Mahatma Gandhi, to promote economic and social development at the grassroots level in rural India.
-1986 education policy expected to spent 6% of GDP on education.
+1986 education policy expected to spend 6% of GDP on education.